brainboxdotcc/DPP/docpages/03_example_programs.md

 		    /* Create a new global command once on ready event */ bot.global_command_create(dpp::slashcommand("blep", "Send a random adorable animal photo", bot.me.id) .add_option(
-		    		/* If you set the auto complete setting on a command option, it will trigger the on_auticomplete
+		    		/* If you set the auto complete setting on a command option, it will trigger the on_autocomplete
 		    		 * event whenever discord needs to fill information for the choices.
 You cannot set any choices
 		    		 * here if you set the auto complete value to true.
 		    		 */